Could Helicobacter Pylori be the root cause of your child’s fussy eating?

 Colourised ilustration of Helicobacter Pylori bacteria

-Have you got a child who is very picky with their foods and complains of feeling “sicky” or has a sore tummy?
-There is a very common bacteria that could be lurking in their stomach causing havoc and triggering fussy eating!
+Have you got a child who is very picky with their food and complains of feeling “sicky” or a sore tummy?
+When you’re tearing your hair out with an unhappy child who won’t eat their food, a very common bacteria called Helicobacter Pylori (known as H. Pylori) could be the answer, lurking in their stomach, causing havoc!

 Get our lovely Healthy Bites newsletter each week!